libressl/portable/README.md

 Severe vulnerabilities or bugs requiring coordination with OpenSSL can be sent to the core team at libressl-security@openbsd.org.

+# Building LibreSSL #

-## Prerequisites when building from git ##
+## Prerequisites when building from a Git checkout ##

-If you have checked this source using Git, follow these initial steps to prepare the source tree for building:
+If you have checked this source using Git, or have downloaded a source tarball from Github, follow these initial steps to prepare the source tree for building. *Your build _will fail_ if you do not follow these instructions!
+If you do not want to follow these instructions or cannot meet the prerequistes, download a release tarball from https://ftp.openbsd.org/pub/OpenBSD/LibreSSL/ instead.
+Using official release tarballs is strongly advised if you are not a developer.*

-1. Ensure you have the following packages installed: automake, autoconf, git, libtool, perl, pod2man
+1. Ensure you have the following packages installed: automake, autoconf, git, libtool, perl
 2. Run './autogen.sh' to prepare the source tree for building or run './dist.sh' to prepare a tarball.

-## Building LibreSSL ##
+## Steps that apply to all builds ##

-Once you have a source tree from Git or FTP, run these commands to build and install the package on most systems:
+Once you have a source tree using git or by downloading from an OpenBSD mirror, run these commands to build and install the package on most systems:

 ```sh
 ./configure   # see ./configure --help for configuration options